 THE MAIN FOOD GROUPS PEOPLE ARE INTOLERANT TO:

-Dairy (although usually butter can be kept in the diet, as its the protein that people are intolerant to, rather than the fat).
 This constitutes for at least 75% of all intolerances.
-Its highly addictive due to the protein casein, which your body breaks down into casomorphins.
+Its highly addictive due to the protein Casein, which your body breaks down into casomorphins.
 These compounds attach to dopamine receptors in your brain triggering cravings.
-Milk ferments such as sour milk, milk kefir, cottage cheese etc. for those over 7 yrs old are generally much better suited to the digestive tract.
+Milk ferments such as sour milk, milk kefir, cottage cheese etc. (for those over 7 yrs old) are generally much better suited to the digestive tract.
 There are however lots of great alternatives to dairy.
-Here is a little overview of various different nut milks and the pros and cons of each.
+Here is a little overview of various different nut milks & the pros & cons of each.

-Wheat/Gluten.
-10-15% of the population say some sources, others say much higher.
-Gluten fits into the opiate receptors in the brain, thus giving a ‘high’, and being habit forming/ addictive.
-Wheat is very inflammatory, and Christine always said it would make symptoms of other intolerances worse.
+Some sources say Gluten affects 10-15% of the population, some much higher.
+A molecule of gluten fits comfortably into the opiate receptors in the brain, thus giving a ‘high’, & being habit forming/ addictive.
+Wheat is very inflammatory, & Christine, my first mentor, always said it would make symptoms of other intolerances worse.